Dyslexia And ADHD: Coping With A Dual Diagnosis

 Treatment options for ADHD, dyslexia, and anxiety

-How online therapy can help from a very young age
+How online therapy can help from a young age

 If you’re interested in seeking the support of a therapist to help you cope with a diagnosis or symptoms of a condition that affects your or your child’s mental health, you have options.
 Those who would feel more comfortable meeting with a mental health care provider in person can search for one in their local area.
-Or, those who would find it more convenient to meet with a provider virtually from the comfort of home can consider online therapy, since research suggests that both formats can offer similar benefits
+Alternatively, those who would find it more convenient to meet with a provider virtually from the comfort of home can consider online therapy since research suggests that both formats can offer similar benefits.

 Takeaway

-Dyslexia and ADHD are separate conditions, but it’s not uncommon for them to co-occur in the same individual, and symptoms of the two conditions often have some overlap.
+Dyslexia and ADHD are different disorders, but it’s not uncommon for them to co-occur in the same individual, and symptoms of the two conditions often have some overlap.
 If you’re experiencing signs of a mental health condition, learning disability, or related challenge, speaking with a doctor, therapist, or specialist may be a helpful first step.

 Gain a better understanding of ADHD